OguzcanIzanli/Patika-Front-End-Projects/README.md

 # Patika+ Front-End Projects

-The repository contains projects completed at a basic level as part of the Patika+ Front-End Web Developer Bootcamp program.
-Technologies used include HTML, CSS, JavaScript, and Bootstrap.
+This repository contains a collection of 21 web development projects showcasing various technologies such as JavaScript, HTML, CSS, and Bootstrap.
+Each project offers a unique demonstration of web development skills and concepts.

+## Introduction

+This repository hosts projects.
+From basic HTML and CSS layouts to dynamic JavaScript applications, these projects serve as learning resources and examples for web developers of all levels.

+### Navbar Navigation

+The navbar at the top of the page allows for easy navigation between project weeks.
+Simply click on the desired week to jump directly to the projects for that week.

 ## Live Site

-The navbar allows you to navigate between project weeks.
-You can reach live website link at [Patika+ Front-End Projects](https://patikafrontendprojects.netlify.app/)
+You can access the live website [here](https://patikafrontendprojects.netlify.app/).

 ## Table of Contents